 Item Allocation International price and foreign- exchange risks International Commodity Product prices and exchange rates should pass through to the Farmgate Milk Price as suppliers have better incentives and capabilities to manage these risks (in the short-run by altering feed and milking practices, and in the long-run by substituting alternative land uses).
-Fonterra's sales phasing Fonterra should bear the financial consequences of carrying stock beyond a practicably feasible competitive benchmark, as it has better information and capability through its day-to-day involvement in the markets to manage this risk, and should face strong performance incentives around sales strategy and implementation.
+Fonterra's sales phasing Fonterra should bear the financial consequences of carrying stock beyond a practicably feasible competitive benchmark, as it has better information and capability through its day-to-day involvement in the markets to ma this risk, and should face strong performance incentives around sales strategy and implementation.
 Fonterra's contract position For the same reason, Fonterra should bear the financial consequences of Fonterra entering into forward contracts with an average term beyond competitive benchmarks.
-Relative price risk across different Product Streams Fonterra should bear the financial consequences of adopting a Product Mix different from a competitive benchmark, as it is better able to manage this risk through having both better information than suppliers, and a capability advantage through its ability in the short-run to alter product mix, and in the long-term through plant investments.
-Changes in industry costs While Fonterra has an advantage in understanding industry-wide manufacturing costs, suppliers have better capability to manage the impact on returns by changing feed, milking practice and land use.
-Accordingly, changes in industry costs should pass through to the Farmgate Milk Price but with performance incentives on Fonterra.
-Fonterra-specific costs Fonterra has the best information and capability to manage cost variances against an efficient near-term rival, and thus should bear the financial consequences of costs exceeding an efficient rival's costs.
-The Farmgate Milk Price should provide incentives for Fonterra to minimise costs and to invest appropriately in processing quantity and quality.
-Costs in this context include costs of downgrade product or product that otherwise does not meet quality standards.
-Temporary supply risks Both Fonterra and suppliers have the capability and incentives to respond to temporary reductions in milk supply; accordingly, costs of lower fixed-cost recoveries and temporarily stranded assets should 'lie where they fall'.
-Permanent supply shocks ermanent supply shocks International price impacts should flow through to suppliers (as noted above) while costs associated with permane stranded assets should fall on Fonterra.
+Relative price risk across different Product Streams Changes in industry costs while Fonterra has an advantage in understanding industry-wide manufacturing costs, suppliers have better capat to manage the impact on returns by changing feed, milking practice and land use.
+Accordingly, changes in industr costs should pass through to the Farmgate Milk Price but with performance incentives on Fonterra.
+Fonterra-specific costs Fonterra has the best information and capability to manage cost variances against an efficient near-term r thus should bear the financial consequences of costs exceeding an efficient rival's costs.
+The Farmgate N should provide incentives for Fonterra to minimise costs and to invest appropriately in processing quantity Costs in this context include costs of downgrade product or product that otherwise does not meet quality s Temporary supply risks Both Fonterra and suppliers have the capability and incentives to respond to temporary reductions in milk sup accordingly, costs of lower fixed-cost recoveries and temporarily stranded assets should 'lie where they fall'.
+Permanent supply shocks International price impacts should flow through to suppliers (as noted above) while costs associated with permanent stranded assets should fall on Fonterra.
 Other costs should lie where they fall.
-Receivables Risk eivables Risk Receivables risk is most readily managed by Fonterra.
-Accordingly, actual bad or doubtful debts should generally no affect the Farmgate Milk Price.
-Fonterra's pricing performance relative to market Fonterra should bear the financial consequences of any difference between prices Fonterra is able to achieve compared to market benchmarks, as it is best able to manage this risk.
+Receivables Risk Receivables risk is most readily managed by Fonterra.
+Accordingly, provisions for bad or doubtful debts should not affect the Farmgate Milk Price.
+Fonterra's pricing performance relative to marketFonterra should bear the financial consequences of any difference between prices Fonterra is able to achieve compared to market benchmarks, as it is best able to manage this risk.